 Too much heat can cause damage to a computer and cause it to crash.
-Many companies use CPU temperature monitors to monitor for high temperatures.
+Many companies use CPU temperature monitors to monitor for maximum CPU temperatures .

-Here is our list of the 10 Best CPU Load & Temperature Monitors:
+Here is our list of the 10 Best CPU Load & Temperature Monitor tools:

-- Paessler CPU Monitoring with PRTG This all-in-one infrastructure monitor includes a number of sensors that specifically measure server temperature, either through SNMP or through WMI.
+- Paessler CPU Monitoring with PRTG This all-in-one infrastructure monitor includes several sensors that accurately measure server temperature, either through SNMP or through WMI.

 - ManageEngine OpManager A network monitor with CPU temperature monitoring.
 With this tool, you can monitor CPU temperature, memory utilization, fan speed, and clock speed.

 - HWMonitor A hardware monitoring tool with temperature and fan speed monitoring.
 It is compatible with sensor chips including the ITE IT87 series and Winbond ICs.

 - Open Hardware Monitor An open-source hardware monitoring platform.
 It monitors temperature sensors, fan speeds, voltages, load, and clock speeds.

 - Core Temp Temperature mentor that takes system information from the Digital Thermal Sensor (DTS) of computer processors.
 It has a Core Temp Monitor app for Windows and Android phones.